elleoma/facinus/README.md

 <img src="https://github.com/elleoma/facinus/blob/master/screenshots/admin.png"/>

 ## TODO
+- [ ] Fix fake poweroff
 - [ ] Add checks for other distros
-- [ ] Fix fake poweroff
 - [ ] Obfuscation, process hiding, etc.
 - [ ] Ability to install common precompiled binaries on a target without root access.
 - [ ] Add options to the script (no root, no services, etc.)
+- [ ] Add a dark theme for the web interface